Who are you?

 Work doesn’t speak.
 Work doesn’t tell a story.
 Work isn’t a reason.

-If your competition with an equally viable product or service catches on before you?
+If your competition with an equally viable product or service catches on and learns to tell their brand story before you?

 The rest is history.